Taylor Motter Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Twins' 3.85 team ERA ranks fifth across all MLB pitching staffs.

-- Twins pitchers combine to give up 121 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Twins pitchers combine to allow 122 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The right-hander last pitched on Tuesday against the Seattle Mariners, when he threw seven innings, allowing two earned runs while giving up six hits.
+- His most recent time out came on Wednesday against the Seattle Mariners, when the right-hander tossed 3 2/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.